garfix/richard/tests/integration/schank/README.md

 * Theme: drives, attitudes, social roles. the origin of goals (ex: hunger). a collection of goals
 * Frame: integration of earlier data structures like scripts, plans and goals (FAUSTUS)
 * Case: a case is a script-like plan: planning is done by modifying previous cases (CELIA and other CBR systems)
-- Plot Unit: representation of a plot twist in the story plot (ex: SUCCESS, RESOLUTION; HIDDEN BLESSING); each plot unit is a configuration of Affect States (Plot Unit)
-* Affect State: positive or negative, the attitude of an agent toward a situation (Plot Unit)
 - Story grammar ("Once upon a time")
 - Story point
 * MOP: Memory Organization Packet, representation of an abstracted event